awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 ### Creating a filter \(console\)<a name="creating-filter-console"></a>

- To create a filter in the console, choose the dataset group that contains the campaign for which you want to filter results, and then provide a filter name and a filter expression\.
+ To create a filter in the console, choose the dataset group that contains the campaign or recommender you want to use to get filtered recommendations\.
+Then provide a filter name and a filter expression\.

 **To create a filter \(console\)**

 1. Open the Amazon Personalize console at [https://console\.aws\.amazon\.com/personalize/home](https://console.aws.amazon.com/personalize/home) and sign into your account\.

-1. Choose the dataset group that contains the campaign that you want to filter results for\.
+1. Choose the dataset group that contains the campaign or recommender that you want to use to get filtered recommendations\.

 1. In the navigation page, choose **Filters** and then choose **Create new filter**\.
 The **Create filter** page displays\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/create-filter-page.png)